 - The Auckland Sky Tower opened on 3 August 1997, it took around two years, eight months to build.
 It's 328 metres tall, 4 metres taller than the Eiffel Tower.
 (Source: Verve magazine, August 2012)

 - Whangamomona was declared a Republic in 1988.
-Their "presidents" have included "Billy the Kid" and Tai the poodle.
+The "presidents" have included a goat - "Billy the Kid" and Tai the poodle.
 (Source: Visit to the hotel)

 - Big things - Riverton's giant paua, Paeroa's giant L&P bottle, Ohakune's giant carrot, Cromwell's giant fruit sculpture,

 Te Kuiti's giant shearer, Rakaia's giant salmon, Tirau's giant sheep and dog, Eketahuna's giant kiwi, Te Puke's giant kiwifruit, Gore's giant trout, Springfield's giant doughnut and Taihape's giant gumboot.